NeronNymus/protection/README.md

 sudo python3 install_protection.py
 ```

-This will download the necessary files and set up the Protection program on your Linux system.
+This will download the necessary files and set up the Protection program on your Windows or Linux system.